-(a) If an offer is revised, a revised offer document, drawn up in accordance with Rules 24 and 27, must be sent to shareholders of the offeree company and persons with information rights.
-On the same day, the offeror must:

-(i) publish the revised offer document on a website in accordance with Rule 26.1; and

-(ii) announce via a RIS that the revised offer document has been so published.

-(b) At the same time:

-(i) both the offeror and the offeree company must make the revised offer document readily available to their employee representatives (or, where there are no employee representatives, to the employees themselves);

-(ii) the offeror must make the revised offer document readily available to the trustees of the offeree company's pension scheme(s); and

-(iii) the offeree company must inform its employee representatives (or employees) and the trustees of its pension scheme(s) of the right of employee representatives and pension scheme trustees under Rule 32.6 to have a separate opinion on the revised offer appended to any offeree board circular published in relation to the revised offer.
-In addition, the offeree company must inform its employee representatives (or employees) of the offeree company's responsibility for the costs reasonably incurred by the employee representatives in obtaining advice required for the verification of the information contained in their opinion.

-(c) The offer must be kept open for at least 14 days following the date on which the revised offer document is published.
+- (a) If an offer is revised, a revised offer document, drawn up in accordance with Rules 24 and 27, must be sent to shareholders of the offeree company and persons with information rights.
+On the same day, the offeror must: - (i) publish the offer document on a website in accordance with Rule 30.4; and - (ii) announce via a RIS that the offer document has been so published. - (b) At the same time, both the offeror and the offeree company must make the revised offer document readily available to their employee representatives or, where there are no employee representatives, to the employees themselves.
+The offeree company must also inform its employee representatives or employees of the right of employee representatives under Rule 32.6 to have a separate opinion on the revised offer appended to any offeree board circular published in relation to the revised offer and of the offeree company's responsibility for the costs reasonably incurred by the employee representatives in obtaining advice required for the verification of the information contained in that opinion. - (c) The offer must be kept open for at least 14 days following the date on which the revised offer document is published.
 Therefore, no revised offer document may be published in the 14 days ending on the last day the offer is able to become unconditional as to acceptances.
-(See also Rule 31.6 and the Notes on Rule 31.6.)